Activity 3: Two-Level Single-Photon Emitters and Two-Photon Interference

 \(V=1-g^2_{||}/g^2_{\perp}\)

 2f: Calculate the visibility based on your result in 2b and 2c.
-Why isn’t visibility 1?
+Why do you think the visiblity isn’t 1?